fbreseghello/windows-utils/README.md

 # Windows Utils

 This repository contains a collection of utility scripts designed for Windows operating systems.
-These scripts are intended to simplify various tasks and automate processes.
+These scripts aim to simplify various tasks and automate processes.

 ## Scripts Included

-- **Checker.bat**: A script to perform specific checks or tasks.
+- **Checker.bat**: This script checks the serial numbers of the computer's hardware components.
-- **MAS_AIO.cmd**: A multi-purpose script for various automated tasks.
+- **MAS_AIO.cmd**: A multi-purpose script for the activation of Windows and Microsoft Office products etc.

 ## Usage

-To use any of the scripts, simply download the `.bat` or `.cmd` files and execute them in a command prompt.
+To use any of the scripts, download the `.bat` or `.cmd` files and execute them in a command prompt.

 ## Contributing